I’m sure you’ve heard this question before.

 Yes, AI is taking over repetitive routine tasks.
 It’s starting to creep into parts of advisory work too.
 That can feel a little unsettling.

-When you know what tools are out there and how to use them, you’re freeing yourself up to run a more efficient, future-proof firm.
+When you know what tools are out there and how to use them, you’re freeing yourself up to run a more efficient, future-proof accounting practice.

 AI Tools Commonly Used in Accounting Firms